What Are First Conditionals?

-If the 'if clause' comes first (at the beginning of the sentence) don't forget to put a comma (,) after it.
+If the 'if clause' comes first (at the beginning of the sentence) do not forget to put a comma (,) after it.
+For example:

 The rule of placing comma is important.

-If you begin your sentence with the main clause, you don't need to put a comma between the two clauses.
+If you begin your sentence with the main clause, you do not need to put a comma between the two clauses.
+Here are the examples:

 We cannot use 'will' or 'won't' in the if-clause of a first conditional sentence.
 The main clause must have a future simple tense and the 'if clause' always has a present simple tense.
 Check out the examples:

 If clause cannot imply a future meaning.

 Difference between Zero and First Conditionals

 This is zero type conditional, therefore there is no modals in the main clause.

 This is type 1 conditional and we used the modal 'can' in the main clause, because we should have a modal in type 1 conditionals.

 Conditional Type I: Other Tenses

 As mentioned before, modals can be used in result clauses.